UniMath/agda-unimath/src/finite-probability-theory/real-random-variables-finite-probability-spaces.lagda.md

 ## Idea

 A
-{{#concept "random real variable" Disambiguation="in a finite probability space" Agda=random-real-variable-Finite-Probability-Space}}
+{{#concept "real random variable" Disambiguation="in a finite probability space" Agda=random-real-variable-Finite-Probability-Space}}
 in a
 [finite probability space](finite-probability-theory.finite-probability-spaces.md)
 is a function from the underlying